Hormonal Birth Control

-Just like the name suggests, these create a barrier to keep sperm from reaching an egg.
+As the name suggests, these create a barrier to keep sperm from reaching an egg.
 You can get most of them at a pharmacy with no prescription.

-Male condoms are a reliable and cheap way of preventing pregnancy.
-Latex condoms are a good choice.
-They're durable and may be more effective against sexually transmitted diseases (STDs) than “natural” or “lambskin” condoms.
 With typical use, the male condom is about 80% effective.
 If used perfectly every time, it prevents pregnancy 98% of the time.

 The sponge is another non-prescription option.
 It's a small piece of foam, treated with spermicide, that you place high up in your vagina.
 It's between 68% and 84% effective.
 You can also use spermicides -- gels, creams, and foams -- with other birth control or on their own.
-Alone, spermicides are about 70% effective.
+Alone, they're about 70% effective.

 A few options -- like the diaphragm, cervical cap, and cervical shield -- are available only by prescription.
 They're rubber or silicone barriers that you place far up in your vagina.
 They're about 90% effective in preventing pregnancy.